Overview & History

 Most visitors will reach the area from the Inland Island Highway 19.
 Approaching on Highway 19 from north or south take the Comox Valley Parkway/Cumberland exit (#117) and turn west towards the latter.
 After ~ 1.5 km turn right at the Save-on-Gas station onto Bevan Road.
 Drive 5.5 km on gravel to the junction of Bevan and Comox Lake Main (CLM) and turn left.
 Note the location of this junction for your return journey.
 It isn’t signed at the Comox Lake end.
 CLM is paved for the first km or so but soon reverts to gravel.

 Comox Lake Main is the main arterial feeder for active logging in the area by Timberwest Ltd and is closed to the public 7 days a week during the hours 6 am to 6 pm UNLESS you are carrying a licensed VHF radio to communicate with the logging traffic.
-A gatekeeper stationed on the road shortly after it becomes gravel will check your credentials in this respect.
+In fact, in recent years and as a result of vandalism, the road is often closed period.
+If it's open a gatekeeper stationed on the road shortly after it becomes gravel will check your credentials in this respect.
 In the window 6 pm-6 am there are no restrictions.
 Travel towards the Glacier therefore requires an evening approach and, likely, a camp at the trailhead or knowledge of the use of VHF radios.

 For the Kookjai Mountain route, continue on South Main past the junction noted above for ~ 2 km, past Cougar Lake and into Comox Gap where the route begins.